 - Government has enough spectrum frequencies released for other transmissions after the switchover that will rake in more revenue into the national coffers

 - Other service providers, like data services (internet), could also take advantage and reach a larger population of viewers through technologies available in the digital stream, increasing revenue for the government

 - The technology will promote the businesses of indigenous companies who are into the production of set-top boxes and digital sets, hence increasing job creation to a high crescendo

 - It saves the government some power from the generation mix, hitherto over 20 transmitters per region would have consumed

 - Competition amongst content providers will improve content greatly and provide viewers with the satisfaction desired

-- For the frequency regulator, it saves time and energy retrieving subscription since at the click of a button, defaulters could be reached with ease
+- For the frequency regulator, it saves time and energy retrieving subscriptions since, at the click of a button, defaulters could be reached with ease

-In Ghana, GBC has been able to successfully run tests with their T1 transmissions over Accra and Kumasi which currently handles over 20 channels.
+In Ghana, GBC has been able to successfully run tests with their T1 transmissions over Accra and Kumasi, which currently handles over 20 channels.
 GoTV runs a paid T2 system nationwide and has a larger number of channels.
-First Digital also runs a paid T2 system which has proven to be largely successful and provide equal viewing opportunities to all within the transmission catchment areas.
-It’s time to switchover yet we must ensure the topical issues posed by industry players are effectively addressed
+First Digital also runs a paid T2 system which has proven to be successful and provides equal viewing opportunities to all within the transmission catchment areas.
+It is time to switch over, yet we must ensure the topical issues posed by industry players are effectively addressed.

-Author: Michael Nornudzor Djokoto – Broadcast Engineering Consultant (Member SBE, Institute of ICT Professionals, Ghana)
+Author: Michael Nornudzor Djokoto – Broadcast Engineering Consultant (Member, Institute of ICT Professionals, Ghana)